Nutrition Site Director- Goshen, and South Bend

 This part-time position is responsible for running a nutrition site serving older adults a hot noontime meal.
-We currently have 2 locations.
-One is at the 100 center in Mishawaka and the other is at Riverside in Elkhart.
+We currently have 6 locations that are in need of a Site Director.

 ESSENTIAL DUTIES include the following.
 Other duties may be assigned.

 - Opens and closes site and sees that it is left in order

 - Phones in meal count for the next day

 - Counts money daily, and deposits at least once a week or more often as necessary